celian-hamon/celian-hamon/README.md

 - 👀 I’m interested in back and front end
 - 🌱 I’m currently learning node js and java
-- 🐛 Will soon work for Engie IT
+- 🚸 Working for for Engie IT

 ### 📫 How to reach me :